discordjs/guide/guide/interactions/modals.md

 # Modals

-With modal interactions you can create pop-out forms that allow users to provide you with formatted input.
-We'll cover how to create, send and receive modals using discord.js!
+With modals, you can create pop-up forms that allow users to provide you, with formatted inputs, through submissions.
+We'll cover how to create, show, and receive modal forms using discord.js!

 ::: tip
 This page is a follow-up to the [interactions (slash commands) page](/interactions/slash-commands.md).
 Please carefully read those first so that you can understand the methods used in this section.